allydunham/dms_mutations/meta/dm_file_spec.md

 ## Current notes/todos
 * Might be good to rename ref\_seq to something indicating its the protein seq
-* Make saving more freeform so arbitary meta fields can be saved?
+    * make more general so that arbitatry multi-line fields are supported
+    * Use this to add full gene ref seq to Araya et al. 2012

 ## Version 1.0
 Initial version.
 Current rules: